2000 National League Division Series: Game 3

 The Cardinals sent Garrett Stephenson to the mound to finish off the Braves.
 The Braves' last hope was Kevin Millwood, who pitched a one-hitter in the playoffs the year before.
 Fernando Viña's leadoff home run in the first put the Cardinals up.
 In the bottom half, Rafael Furcal drew a leadoff walk, stole second, move to third on a groundout and scored on Andrés Galarraga's single to tie the game, but the Braves did not score again.
 Jim Edmonds's two-run homer into the Atlanta bullpen in the third put the Cards in front for good.
-Stephenson left the game in the fourth due to tendinitis.
+Stephenson left the game in the fourth due to tendinitis that would eventually require him to get Tommy John surgery.
 In the fifth, Édgar Rentería walked with two outs, stole second, moved to third on a balk and scored on Edmonds' ground-rule double to knock Millwood out of the game.
 In the sixth, Terry Mulholland allowed a leadoff walk, single and sacrifice bunt, Plácido Polanco's fielder's choice off Kerry Ligtenberg scored a run.
 Polanco stole second before Vina's two-run single off Mike Remlinger capped the scoring at 7–1 Cardinals.
 Britt Reames won the game in relief as both teams would change pitchers four times.
 Paul Bako struck out against Dave Veres to end the series.
-The Cardinals' win in Game 3 put the Braves out of the NLCS for the first time since 1990.
+The Cardinals' win in Game 3 put the Braves (who had won their first five NLDS matchups) out of the NLCS for the first time since 1990.